octo-technology/sonar-objective-c/README.md

 ###Compatibility

 - Use 0.3.x releases for SonarQube < 4.3
-- Use 0.4.x releases for SonarQube >= 4.3
+- Use 0.4.x releases for SonarQube >= 4.3 (4.x and 5.x)

 ###Download

-The latest version is the 0.4.x is not yet released and is available as a snapshot [here](https://rfelden.ci.cloudbees.com/job/sonar-objective-c/lastSuccessfulBuild/artifact/target/).
+The latest version is the 0.4.0 and it's available [here](http://bit.ly/18A7OkE).
 The latest SonarQube 3.x release is the 0.3.1, and it's available [here](http://bit.ly/1fSwd5I).

 You can also download the latest build of the plugin from [Cloudbees](https://rfelden.ci.cloudbees.com/job/sonar-objective-c/lastSuccessfulBuild/artifact/target/).